coltonbooth/CoreChainDB/docs/root/source/query.rst

 Each node operator can decide how they let external users get information from their local MongoDB database.
 They could expose:

 - their local MonogoDB database itself to queries from external users, maybe as a MongoDB user with a role that has limited privileges, e.g. read-only.
-- a limited HTTP API, allowing a restricted set of predefined queries, such as `the HTTP API provided by BigchainDB Server <http://corechaindb.com/http-api>`_, or a custom HTTP API implemented using Django, Express, Ruby on Rails, or ASP.NET.
+- a limited HTTP API, allowing a restricted set of predefined queries, such as `the HTTP API provided by corechaindb Server <http://corechaindb.com/http-api>`_, or a custom HTTP API implemented using Django, Express, Ruby on Rails, or ASP.NET.
 - some other API, such as a GraphQL API.
 They could do that using custom code or code from a third party.

 Each node operator can expose a different level or type of access to their local MongoDB database.